Companies in many industries can employ stochastic OR to improve

 (using basic Excel) to analyze how various investment portfolios may perform

-based on the probability distributions of individual stock returns and
+based on the probability distribution of individual stock returns and determine

 Instructor: Professor